10 comments

 I want to try this.

-• hunterirving3 weeks ago
+• hunterirving2 months ago

 That feature was inspired by an existing website, https://websim.ai/ .
 Definitely worth checking out, and a lot more feature rich than the vintage Macintosh version.

-• bsimpson3 weeks ago
+• bsimpson2 months ago

 thanks!